aungzanbaw/ML/NN_DL(coursera)/README.md

 Time to refresh your calculus and computing graph<br>
 Avoid explict for-loops and vectorization instead<br>
 Back-propagation is nothing but the chain rule<br>
+Rank 1 array is not row vector nor column vector<br>

 Notations<br>